 - Problems with contact lenses or lens care products could result in serious injury to the eye.
-Proper use and care of your contact lenses and lens care products, including lens cases are essential for the safe use of these products. - Eye problems, including a sore or lesion on the cornea (corneal ulcers) can develop rapidly and lead to loss of vision. - The risk of an infected sore or lesion on the cornea (ulcerative keratitis) is greater for people who wear extended wear contact lenses than for those who wear daily wear lenses.
-Do not wear your lenses while sleeping as the risk of sore or lesion on the cornea (ulcerative keratitis) is greater than among those who do not wear them while sleeping. - The risk of ulcerative keratitis among contact lens users who smoke is greater than among nonsmokers.
+Proper use and care of your contact lenses and lens care products, including lens cases, are essential for the safe use of these products. - Eye problems, including a sore or lesion on the cornea (corneal ulcers), can develop rapidly and lead to loss of vision. - The risk of an infected sore or lesion on the cornea (ulcerative keratitis) is greater for people who wear extended wear contact lenses than for those who wear daily wear lenses.
+Do not wear your lenses while sleeping as the risk of sore or lesion on the cornea (ulcerative keratitis) is greater than among those who do not wear them while sleeping. - The risk of ulcerative keratitis among contact lens users who smoke is greater than among nonsmokers. - If you experience eye discomfort, excessive tearing, vision changes, or redness of the eye, you should immediately remove the lenses and promptly contact your Eye Care Practitioner.
+It is recommended that you see your Eye Care Practitioner routinely as directed.

-Part number: PIB01044 Page 4 of 12Revision: B Revision Date: February 2019
+Part Number: PIB01003 Page 4 of 12 Revision: C Revision Date: June 2024